She agreed to help.

 She's 38 years old and she's married to a Spanish engineer.
 (Preliminary English Test; B1; Italian)

 I prefer football to cricket.

 She's earning a reasonable wage, but nothing to what she could make in a big company.

 I prefer homemade food to re[s]taurant meals.
 (Preliminary English Test; B1; Russian)

 She nursed me back to health.

 The paper was fastened to the wall with tape.

-A high-speed rail service connects us to the city.
+A fast rail service connects us to the city.

 My mouth became so dry that my tongue stuck to my palate.
 (First Certificate in English; B2; French)